-For more information about our board of Governors, please click the link below.
+For more information about our Governing Board, please click the link below.

 Our Governing Body

 The governors of our federation have a very important role in the school communities of both Golden Flatts and Lynnfield, and it is important that parents and carers know who are representing them and their children.
 If you are interested in finding out more about the work of the federated governing body, or would like to become a governor, please don’t hesitate to contact Mrs Sharpe.
 The DFE sets out the purpose of the Governing Body;

 - The purpose of the governing body is to conduct the school with a view to promoting high standards of educational achievement.
 Its three core strategic functions are:

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff; and

 - Overseeing the financial performance of the school and making sure its money is well spent.